APES+ COMMITTEE

 Andrew Goodwin

-Currently serving on the APES committee events portfolio, Andrew is a registered professional Architect, and former APES committee chair.
+Currently serving on the APES+ committee events portfolio, Andrew is a registered professional Architect, and APES+ committee chair.

 After starting out as a student model builder for the CTICC in 2001, he progressed to architectural assistant at Arup Associates’ London office, before returning to Cape Town to complete his B.Arch at UCT in 2004.
 He has been in commercial practice ever since, working on construction projects ranging from adaptive re-use of existing structures and heritage interventions to education, residential and mixed use developments.

-Andrew is currently an associate at mlh architects & planners.
+Andrew is currently a director at mlh architects & planners.